 Qualifying Winnipeg schools must serve elementary age children and are selected geographically based on the lowest income areas* identified in the city of Winnipeg (*according to StatsCanada census information).
 Qualifying schools are contacted at the start of each school year and provided program information for the upcoming year.

-The number of registered day care and organization spots available in the Free2Play Access Program are limited each year, and based upon funding received through donations from foundations, corporations, and individuals.
+The amount of support for registered day cares and organizations available through the Free2Play Access Program is limited each year, and is discretionary based upon funding received through donations from foundations, corporations, and individuals.
 Day cares and organizations serving elementary age children are invited to apply for the program using one of the forms below.
 Applications are reviewed quarterly in March, June, September, and December.

 If you are interested in learning more about specific eligibility criteria for the Free2Play Access Program, please contact the Free2Play Access Program Coordinator at (204) 924-4003.